JahyLuky/Cpp/README.md

 Here are some of the key projects included in this repository:

 1. **Project 1: Encoding and Decoding Files**
+- Description: This project explores the concepts of polymorphism and inheritance in C++.
+Polymorphism allows different classes to be treated as instances of a common base class, while inheritance facilitates the creation of new classes that inherit properties and behaviors from existing classes.
+These concepts are fundamental in object-oriented programming to promote code reuse, flexibility, and extensibility.
    - Key Concepts and Topics:
      - **File Compression**: Techniques to reduce the size of data files using Huffman coding.
      - **File Decompression**: Methods to reconstruct original data from compressed files using Huffman coding.